 Even if you don’t have a workout planned, don’t forget the all-important non-exercise activity, as it’s a big factor in the number of calories you burn every day

 Another great tip is to get a pedometer and have a daily step goal.

 Every 2,000 steps burn roughly 100 more calories, so aim for 10,000 steps each day for ultimate weight loss; just don’t forget your boots if you do venture outside to build up your step count.

 When it’s cold outside, there’s no need to give up and hit the couch; with a little planning and creativity, you can step up to the challenges of winter exercise and maintain your healthy lifestyle.

-So, your weight loss journey with phentermine doesn’t have to suffer now that you have some great strategies for how to keep up your workout momentum as the weather begins to change.
+So, your weight loss journey doesn’t have to suffer now that you have some great strategies for how to keep up your workout momentum as the weather begins to change.

 How do you keep fit in winter?
 We’d love to hear from you if you have any great ideas for how to winterize your workout!